Page Menu

 # output to a task-specific output file

-"srun -N 1 -n 1 --exclusive chem2020.x -in myinput.{} -out myout.{} > ${SLURM_SUBMIT_DIR}/slurm-${SLURM_JOBID}.{}.out 2>&1"
+bash -c "srun -N 1 -n 1 --exclusive chem2020.x -in myinput.{} -out myout.{} > ${SLURM_SUBMIT_DIR}/slurm-${SLURM_JOBID}.{}.out 2>&1"

-finished at
+echo finished at `date`

 Event Timeline